Day 04 / 04

 How much has the paid charging cost on the Utah Ducati Run?

-Through the first towed morning, three paid Tesla Supercharger splashes total $35.99, all taken through the Rivian NACS adapter.
+Three paid Tesla Supercharger splashes total $35.99, all taken through the Rivian NACS adapter.
 Sandy, Utah was 23.63 kWh for $8.74, Nephi was 18.82 kWh for $7.52, and Moapa, Nevada was 41.98 kWh for $19.73 at $0.47 per kWh.
-Everything else has been free on the Rivian Adventure Network via the referral perk.
-Towing shortens the range between chargers, so the loaded return leans on Tesla to bridge the gaps the free network leaves.
+Everything else was free on the Rivian Adventure Network via the referral perk, and on the towed return alone that came to four fills worth $228.70 at list price, Beaver $47.50, Las Vegas $71.20, Barstow $65.22, and Orange County $44.78.
+Towing shortens the range between chargers, so the loaded return leaned on Tesla only to bridge the gaps the free network left, and the free network carried the expensive, range-hungry rest.

 Detailed charging data